pmocal/alligator-zest/README.md

 </style>
 ```

 This gives us a basic photo gallery, assuming you have 5 photo files in the `assets/photos/beijing` folder named `1.jpeg` through `5.jpeg`.
 The `@` symbol is a Webpack alias that points to the `src` folder.
-Note the `display: flex` on `"gallery"` as well as the `v-for` in the `<li>` tag.Let's update this code so that when we click on a photo it is enlarged.
+Note the `display: flex` on `"gallery"` as well as the `v-for` in the `<li>` tag.
+Let's update this code so that when we click on a photo it is enlarged.

 <p class="file-desc"><span>PhotoGallery.vue</span></p>